hooklift/govix/README.md

-VIX API for GO
+# VMware VIX API for GO

 The VIX API allows you to automate virtual machine operations on most current VMware platform products, especially hosted VMware products such as: vmware workstation, player, fusion and server.

-vSphere API starting from 5.0 merged VIX API in the so-called GuestOperationsManager managed object.
+vSphere API, starting from 5.0, merged VIX API in the so-called GuestOperationsManager managed object.
+So, we encourage you to use govsphere for vSphere.

+## License
+Copyright 2014 Cloudescape.
+All rights reserved.